First and second order semi-strong interaction in reaction-diffusion systems: Basic examples

 Recall that matching of small and large scale at $x=r_*$ means $U_0(r_*)=u_0=0$ and

-which are thus asymptotic boundary conditions for \eqref{e:linesemi-small2} that are completed by $\lim_{\xi\to\pm\infty}\vs_0(\xi)=0$ for pulse-solutions.
-Recall that $V_1=1/U_0$ appeared as a possible solution above, but is ruled out because $U_0=0$ at pulse locations.
+which are thus asymptotic boundary conditions for \eqref{e:linsemi-small2} that are completed by $\lim_{\xi\to\pm\infty}\vs_0(\xi)=0$ for pulse-solutions.
+While $V_1=1/U_0$ appeared as a possible solution above, it is ruled out by the constraint $U_0=0$ at pulse locations.

-Let us consider \eqref{e:linesemi-small2} as a 4-dimensional first order ODE with $\ps_0=\partial_\xi \us_0$ and $\qs_0=\partial_\xi \vs_0$.
+Let us consider \eqref{e:linsemi-small2} as a 4-dimensional first order ODE with $\ps_0=\partial_\xi \us_0$ and $\qs_0=\partial_\xi \vs_0$.
 It has the two-dimensional invariant space $\{\vs_0=\qs_0=0\}$ consisting of affine $\us_0(\xi) = \ps_0(0) \xi + \us_0(0)$.
 It is straightforward to compute that this space is normally hyperbolic and each point has one-dimensional stable and one-dimensional unstable manifolds.
-Pulse-solutions lie in the intersection of its three-dimen\-sional (center-) stable and unstable manifolds, which in four dimensions is generically a two-dimensional transverse intersection.
+Pulse-solutions lie in the intersection of the resulting three-dimen\-sional (center-) stable and unstable manifolds, which in four dimensions is generically a two-dimensional transverse intersection.
 This means that we can expect at best a curve of $P_\pm$-values for which pulse-solutions exist.
 In fact, due to symmetry, this curve is $\{P_+ + P_- =0\}$.
-However, the slopes of the large scale solutions already exhaust the two-dimensional $P_\pm$-space so that \eqref{e:linesemi-small2} does not provide sufficiently many solutions.
+However, the slopes of the large scale solutions already exhaust the two-dimensional $P_\pm$-space, hence \eqref{e:linsemi-small2} does not provide sufficiently many solutions.

-The problem is that \eqref{e:linesemi-small2} enforces motion of at least order $\eps$ on the $\xi$-scale, which is appropriate for second order semi-strong interaction.
+The problem is that \eqref{e:linsemi-small2} enforces motion of at least order $\eps$ on the $\xi$-scale, which is appropriate for second order semi-strong interaction.
 In the present case, however, we have to look for first order semi-strong interaction.
-This is done by allowing for a comoving frame $\xi \to \xi-ct$ before reducing to the leading order equations, which turns \eqref{e:linesemi-small2} into
+This is done by allowing for a comoving frame $\xi \to \xi-ct$ before reducing to the leading order equations, which turns \eqref{e:linsemi-small2} into

 Indeed, the resulting motion is first order semi-strong as corroborated in Figure~\ref{f:3pulses}.
 In Figure~\ref{f:profiles}(c,d) we plot the solution profiles, which illustrate the large and small scale separation discussed here.
-Figure~\ref{f:3pulse-split} shows the typical pulse-splitting phenomenon in equations such as \eqref{e:linsemi} for large `feed' $\alpha$.
+In Figure~\ref{f:linear-bif} we plot a bifurcation diagram for \eqref{e:linsemi-small3} as explained in \S\ref{s:corenum}.
+Figure~\ref{f:3pulse-split} shows the typical pulse-splitting phenomenon in equations such as \eqref{e:linsemi} for large `feed' $\alpha$, which cannot be resolved by the present analysis.